Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 }
 ```

-??? quote "Click here to see an example."
+??? example "Click here to see an example."

     ```css
     li.definition-item[data-dictionary='JMdict (English)'] {